hivemq/hivemq-policy-cookbooks/transformation/voltage-normalization/README.md

     return publish;
 }
 ```
-The function `transform` has two parameters, a publish-object and a context-publish.
-A new publish-object is created
+The function `transform` has two parameters: a `publish` object and a `context` object.
+A new `publish` object is created
-with the field `voltage` normalized from the field `voltage` and the original timestamp of the incoming publish.
+with the field `voltage` normalized from the original `voltage` value, and the timestamp of the incoming publish.

 The function is uploaded to the broker with the following command: